macespinoza/cdap-clients/cdap-authentication-clients/python/README.md

 ## Tests

- To run tests from the command-line:
+ To run tests from a command line:

  ```
  python tests/BasicAuthenticationClientTest.py